 The doctrinal standards of The United Methodist Church, and in particular the Confession of Faith, explicitly affirm that Christ will come again to judge the living and the dead as prelude to the revealing of the new creation.

-Article III of the Articles of Religion likewise affirms this: "Christ ... ascended into heaven, and there sitteth until he return to judge all men at the last day."
+The Articles of Religion, also part of our doctrinal standards, likewise affirms "Christ ... ascended into heaven, and there sitteth until he return to judge all men at the last day."
+(Article III)

 Talk of a "rapture" or a "Great Tribulation" visited upon those not "raptured" is not found in our doctrinal standards.
 These are the products of speculations of later generations in other Protestant denominations, not part of our teaching as United Methodists.